Skip to content

 Why is my peace lily not flowering?

 Light is usually the limiting factor.
-Spathiphyllum can hold foliage in lower light, but flowering needs a brighter daily light budget.
+Spathiphyllum can hold foliage in lower light, but flowering needs more usable light over the day.

 Do variegated plants need more light?